sharad-kr/Game_Playing_Adversarial_search/README.md

 ## Implementation

-I implemented the game logic and adversarial search algorithms, including minimax and alpha-beta pruning, to create a strategic AI player for Rollerball Chess.
+We, in collaboration with Sharad Kumar and Bedanta Bhaumik, implemented the game logic and adversarial search algorithms, including minimax and alpha-beta pruning, to create a strategic AI player for Rollerball Chess.
 The AI evaluates positions and makes optimal moves to outplay opponents.

+## Collaborators

+- Sharad Kumar
+- Bedanta Bhaumik

 ## Repository Structure